-ESB is in a period of significant capital investment for both its networks businesses and Generation and Trading (GT).
-This see financial review on page 54. contributions, from 2018 onwards is so that ESB can develop the Capital expenditure is shown gross electricity network and compete of capital contributions in line with within the all-islands environment.
+and financial asset investments.
+The 2017 figure is net of capital contributions, from 2018 onwards is so that ESB can develop the Capital expenditure is shown gross electricity network and compete of capital contributions in line with within the all-islands environment.
+IFRS 15 'Revenue from Contracts with Customers.'